 EPPP Scores for Doctoral Programs.
+ASPPB recently re-launched its report of EPPP scores for accredited and designated doctoral programs.
 Historically, ASPPB has made available rolling, aggregated EPPP pass rates of Doctoral programs to assist programs in preparing self-studies and annual reports for accreditation.
 The data allowed programs to track the pass rates for their graduates in the most recent five-year period.
+With ASPPB's recent transition to Pearson Vue as our test vendor, we have been unable to produce the same 5 year rolling aggregate because of difficulty migrating historical data from one vendor to another.
+Consequently, the currently available report has the EPPP data by doctoral program only for the first year we have been with Pearson Vue.
+This report will be expanded to include additional years of data by program as that data is accumulated.
 The data is provided to programs, potential students and the public free of charge at www.asppb.net.
-The most recent data available in the aggregate form is for 2012.
-ASPPB is currently exploring with our new test vendor, Pearson Vue, additional formats for providing performance data that would allow programs and prospective students to evaluate the EPPP performance of individual programs on an annual or more targeted basis to track the impact of curricular changes or other program developments.
+ASPPB is currently exploring with Pearson Vue additional formats for providing performance data that would allow programs and prospective students to evaluate the EPPP performance of individual programs on an annual or more targeted basis to track the impact of curricular changes or other program developments.